7 Ways to Fail in an ERP Selection

 by Chris Shaul

 The best way to fail at an Enterprise Resource Planning (ERP) implementation is to choose the wrong software up front.
 Choosing software without following some basic guidelines is a sure-fire method for disaster.
 Probably the worst thing that someone has done (that we know of), was to buy their ERP software at a tradeshow, thinking it would be the cheap and easy way to solve their problems.
-They ended up spending more than they expected in finding ways to force the software into their business.
+They ended up spending more than they expected in finding ways to force the software into their business all because of a failed ERP selection.

 Below are some ways that will set you on the path to fail at your choice.
 In other words, they are ways that you can insure that you will choose the wrong system for your company.

-1. Choose ERP software without understanding your requirements. – First, you should ensure that you are getting the best fit for your company by documenting your requirements.
+1. Choose ERP software without understanding your requirements.
+First, you should ensure that you are getting the best fit for your company by documenting your requirements.
 The requirements should cover the strategic, reporting, functional, and technical aspects of what your company requires to run the business.
 Choosing software without these documented and without using them as a benchmark to compare the software against is a strategy for problems.
+Do not run an ERP Selection without well defined requirements.

-4. Not having the ERP vendor prove that it will support your business processes. – ERP vendors have one goal.
+4. Not having the ERP vendor prove that it will support your business processes.
+ERP vendors have one goal.
 Sell you software.
 Do they care if it fits, can successfully operate your business, or even if it will be a huge burden on your staff?
 Not really.
 In fact, if you buy software that requires a lot of care and feeding because it is not a good fit, then the vendor is the one who supports it and makes a handsome flow of income off your company.
+You can find a software that best fits your business with a free ERP Selection consultation from SoftwareAdvice.com.
 Get the vendor to demonstrate that it meets your requirements and can transact information in a method that is aligned with your business processes.

-7. Take the ERP vendor’s first offer without negotiating. – You can generally negotiate with a vendor several times and get a more than fair price.
+7. Take the ERP vendor’s first offer without negotiating.
+You can generally negotiate with a vendor several times and get a more than fair price.
 But the key is to follow good negotiation tactics.
 Don’t forget that most everything is negotiable.
-The software, the services, the maintenance, the timing, etc. In the ERP industry, the best time to buy software is at the quarter or year end according to the vendor’s financial calendar.
+The software, the services, the maintenance, the timing, etc. In the ERP industry, the best time to do an ERP selection is at the quarter or year end according to the vendor’s financial calendar.

 The key thing to understand is that there is a path that can lead you to success and many routes to failure.
 Know thyself first.
 Understand your business and document it.
 It is not enough to think you know it.
 Talk to all levels of users and managers.
 Ensure that everyone’s needs are defined and a priority is placed upon those needs.
-If you are not sure of selecting a major investment such as an ERP, then get outside help from a consultant who is non-biased towards systems and can guide you.
+If you are not sure of how to run an ERP Selection, then get outside help from a consultant who is non-biased towards systems and can guide you.
 Be careful of assistance from a company that has an SAP practice, or an Oracle practice, etc. They have internal motivation to help you choose their flavor of software.

 Most importantly, understand that you need to drive the process.
 It is your selection and you need to live with the results.
 As any good project manager will tell you, start with the end in mind.
 What do you want the system to do for your company now and in seven years from now?
-Understand this and go forward in selecting your system.
+Understand this and go forward in your ERP selection.

 Chris Shaul is a Senior IT Consultant who is a regular contributor to ERPandMore.com